ericbrooke/career_ladders/software_engineering/core_engineer.md

 * Same as SE I

 ## Collaboration
-* Works effectively as a member of the team.
+* Involved and an active member of the team and the SDLC process

 ## Problem Solving / Decision Making
 * Clearly thinks through specific tasks and presents possible solutions with no direction.